abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

 - Implemented proper memory management through URL object cleanup
 - Created loading, error, and empty states with user-friendly messages
 - Completed Phase 2, Step 2 of the migration plan

+## Post-Migration Cleanup Tasks
+After the migration is fully complete and the new implementation has been deployed to production, the following cleanup tasks should be performed:

+1. **Remove Testing Components:**
+   - Delete `client/src/pages/TestPDFViewer.tsx`
+   - Remove the test route from `client/src/App.tsx` (the `/test-pdf` route)
+   - Remove the navigation button to the test page from the Home page

+2. **Remove Feature Flag System:**
+   - Remove the `PDFViewerToggle.tsx` component
+   - Remove the `featureFlags.ts` utility file
+   - Update any imports that reference these components

+3. **Deprecate Legacy Components:**
+   - Mark the old PDFViewer component as deprecated
+   - Eventually remove the legacy PDFViewer implementation
+   - Update documentation to reflect the new implementation

+4. **Update Documentation:**
+   - Update component documentation to remove references to the migration process
+   - Remove this migration plan document once all tasks are completed

 ## Pull Request Process
 Each PR related to this migration should: